-In addition to being ineffective, prohibition was counterproductive.
-It encouraged the heavy and rapid consumption of alcohol.
-Even worse, it did so in secretive, nonsocially regulated and controlled ways.
+In addition to being ineffective, prohibition was counter-productive.
+It encouraged the heavy and rapid alcohol drinking.
+Even worse, it did so in secretive, nonsocially controlled ways.
 “People did not take the trouble to go to a speakeasy, present the password, and pay high prices for very poor quality alcohol simply to have a beer.
 When people went to speakeasies, they went to get drunk.”28

 Interested in more about speakeasies?
 Then discover blind pigs, blind tigers and striped pigs.

 Zinberg and Fraser29conclude this.
 “Removing the alcohol from the norms of everyday society increased drinking problems.
 Without well-known prescriptions for use and commonly held sanctions against abuse, prohibition drinkers were left almost as defenseless as were the South American Indians in the face of Spanish rum and brandy.”
 They suggest that prohibition “may have curtailed the growth of the responsible drinking practices that had emerged during the 25 or so years preceding Prohibition.”30

 Near the end of prohibition an observer wrote this.
 “Since 1920 [beginning of prohibition] the changed attitudes of women toward liquor has been one of the most influential factors in the encouragement of lawless drinking.
 Drinking in 1910 was a man’s game.”
 He explained that “Drinking today is a man – and – woman’s game.
 In all former times the man got drunk and came home to his disgusted and long-suffering wife.
 Today they sometimes get drunk together and try to slip into the house as quietly as possible, so as not to wake the children.”31